Treatment for Back Pain from Pregnancy in Brooklyn

 - Having a previous pregnancy that involved back pain

 - Shifting of your center of gravity caused by the changes to your body

 - Muscle separation as your uterus continues to expand

 - The physical, hormonal and emotional strain the pregnancy puts on your body

 While there normally are many ways to address back pain, most of these techniques involve modalities that could harm your child.
 These modalities include treatments that use electricity or medication.
 Being pregnant, therefore, significantly limits your treatment options.

 A physical therapy program designed by a qualified Brooklyn physical therapist can use back pain therapy to treat your specific back pain caused by the pregnancy.
 Physical therapy treatments are safe for both you and your child.
 These treatments typically involve a combination of:

 Pay Attention to Your Pain

 Physical therapy is the safest method of treating your pain without risk to your child.
 Working with a Brooklyn physical therapist can prevent a significant amount of back pain and discomfort.
 It’s also the most effective way to ease the pain that you’re already experiencing.
-Let your physical therapist know if you notice any changes in your pain or its intensity during your treatment.
+Let your top back pain specialist know if you notice any changes in your pain or its intensity during your treatment.